Daikenan/LTMU/README.md

 - High-Performance Long-Term Tracking with Meta-Updater(**CVPR2020 Oral**).

 ## Introduction
-Our Meta-updater can be easily embedded into other online update algorithms(Dimp, ATOM, ECO, RT-MDNet...) to make them more accurate and long-term online update.
+Our Meta-updater can be easily embedded into other online-update algorithms(Dimp, ATOM, ECO, RT-MDNet...) to make their online-update more accurately in long-term tracking task.
 [More info](https://zhuanlan.zhihu.com/p/130322874).
 ### Dimp
 | LaSOT            | Success Score    | Precision Score |
 |:-----------   |:----------------:|:----------------:|